harelsegev/INDXRipper/README.md

 ### The --deleted-dirs switch

 INDXRipper will not output entries in deleted directories by default.
 This can be changed using the --deleted-dirs switch.
-In this mode, files may not be outputted with full paths.
+In this mode, files may be outputted with partial paths.

 #### $Orphan

 Files and folders listed under **$Orphan** are deleted.
-Particularly, their parent folder is also deleted, and their full path cannot be resolved.
+Their parent folder is also deleted, and their full path cannot be resolved.

 #### \<Unknown\>